danchoi/startbrick/README.md

     gem install startbrick

 Startbrick works with Rails 3.
+It doesn't work with JRuby because it uses `Kernel#fork`.

 To use startbrick, puts this line in your Gemfile